labstack/armor/README.md

-# Armor - Simple HTTP Server
+# Armor - Simple HTTP server, supports HTTP/2 and auto TLS

 Armor is a simple HTTP server written in Go.
 It is based on the upcoming [Echo](https://github.com/labstack/echo) v3.